matjaz99/alertmonitor/README.md

 Tags provide a quick way of filtering alerts.

-Alertmonitor can store alerts in MongoDB database (disabled by default).
+Alertmonitor can store alerts in MongoDB database.
 It stores all incoming messages and whole journal (history) of alerts.
-Data is deleted according to retention policy.

 Screenshots: